• Skip to main content

 What to serve with this recipe?

 This dish is a little rich, so I like to keep my sides simple.
-I usually serve it with Roasted Green Beans with Bacon and Lemon, Easy Orzo Pilaf with Lemon and Chives, Southern Green Beans and New Potatoes, Potato and Broccoli Salad with Vinaigrette, or Easy Baked Fresh Tomato Casserole.
+I usually serve it with Roasted Green Beans with Bacon and Lemon, House Salad, Easy Orzo Pilaf with Lemon and Chives, Southern Green Beans and New Potatoes, Potato and Broccoli Salad with Vinaigrette, or Easy Baked Fresh Tomato Casserole.

 How long does it take to cook this dish in a crockpot?